RyanZotti/Self-Driving-Car/README.md

 ## Data Backup

 I highly recommend backing up your data somewhere like AWS's S3.
+See command-line examples below.

-Use a command like the one below to sync local data with your S3 bucket.
-Note that this command won't delete data from S3 but add it if it doesn't exist.
-The command is also recursive, so it can copy files within nested folders.
+Note that without the `--delete` flag, the `aws synch` command won't delete data from S3 but will add it if it doesn't exist.
+This is helpful so that you don't accidentally obliterate your entire backup.

+The `sync` command is recursive, so it can copy files within nested folders.
 You can find the official AWS docs on this command [here](http://docs.aws.amazon.com/cli/latest/userguide/using-s3-commands.html).

+	# Specify your own locations
 	LOCAL_FOLDER='/Users/ryanzotti/Documents/repos/Self_Driving_RC_Car/data'
 	S3_FOLDER='s3://self-driving-car/data'

+	# To back up to AWS
 	aws s3 sync ${LOCAL_FOLDER} ${S3_FOLDER}

+	# To restore backup from AWS
+	aws s3 sync ${S3_FOLDER} ${LOCAL_FOLDER}

+	# You can also delete unwanted files from the AWS backup
+	aws s3 sync ${LOCAL_FOLDER} ${S3_FOLDER} --delete

 The command above can take an extremely long time depending on your internet connection speed.
-At one point I had basic a cheap AT&T internet plan with only 250 kbs upload speed, and it took me 5-8 hours to upload about an hour's worth of driving data.
+At one point I had basic a cheap AT&T internet plan with only 250 kbps upload speed (advertised at 5 Mbps), and it took me 5-8 hours to upload about an hour's worth of driving data.

+**EDIT:** I've since ditched AT&T's 5 Mbps $40/month package and replaced it with San Francisco's Google Fiber (via Webpass) package at $42/month for 1,000 Mbps (1 Gbps).
+Actual upload speed ranges between 400-900 Mbps.
+Now uploading 4-5 hours of driving data takes just 1-2 minutes.
+Google Fiber is amazing.
+I love it.

+To run all of these AWS commands locally, you need to tell AWS that you have access.
+AWS does this with the `aws_secret_access_key` and `aws_access_key_id`.
+When you spin up an AWS instance (e.g., a GPU), you can assign an AWS `IAM Role` to the instance and the instance will inherit these credentials.
+However, AWS can't assign an IAM Role to your laptop, so you'll need to update `~/.aws/credentials` so that it looks something like the contents below.
+These are obviously fake values, but the real values look just as much like long gibberish strings.
+You can get the actual values associated with your account through the AWS IAM console.
+You should never expose your real values to the public -- thieves could take control of your entire AWS account and, for example, run up a massive bill, among other things.

+	[default]
+	aws_access_key_id = ASDFSDFSDFSDFSDFKKJSDFEUSXN
+	aws_secret_access_key = SKJE8ss3jsefa3sjKSDWdease3kjsdvna21
+	region = us-east-1

 The video data takes up a lot of space on your local machine.
 I periodically check how much storage I have used by running the following command.